 That's nice - no big additions to do to get the digital root of 4 569 512 597 853 to be 6!

 When you have a sequence of numbers that occur in any investigation, challenge or exploration then finding their digital roots nearly always gives some excitement.
+The Big Cheese

-Sending and Receiving Cards
+and Sending and

 are good examples of problems where finding digital roots might be productive, as well as some other investigations on the website.
 The notes of these problems give further details.

 [We might introduce some pupils at a higher level to modular arithmetic (sometimes known as 'clock' arithmetic) and modulo 9 is equivalent to digital roots.
-You might find the article
+You might find the article Modular Arithmetic